 A better lifestyle and safer environment make France an ideal place to retire.
-If you are planning to spend your retirement years abroad and France is one of your top destinations, you can find all the information on our Retiring to France page.
+If you are planning to spend your retirement years abroad and France is one of your top destinations, you can find all the information on our Living to France page.

 According to the recent Expat Explorer survey, France is the third best destination in the world for families.

-Expats say school and childcare is easy to set up and that both are of better quality (and often cheaper) than at home.
+Expats say school and childcare are easy to set up and that both are of better quality (and often cheaper) than at home.
 And 64 percent of expat parents say their children’s health and wellbeing is better for being in France.

 What France is not famed among expats for are its earnings, disposable income or career opportunities.